hafizhaziq307/Onestop-Book-Centre/README.md

-# calculator
+# Onestop Book Centre
-A web application to calculate some simple calculations.
+For my degree's graduation, I was required to build a web application that used 3-tier architecture or above.
+Thus, I decided to create this website.

 <img src="./res/output.png" alt="output-onestop-book-centre" >